QuantEcon/qeds/README.rst

 Configuration
 -------------

-The valorum library is configurable.
+The qeds library is configurable.
 Below is a listing of available configuration options.

 To see a list of valid configuration options run

 .. code:: python

-    import valorum
+    import qeds
-    valorum.data.config.describe_options()
+    qeds.data.config.describe_options()

 To set a configuration use ``valourm.data.options[section.option] = value``.